 Be aware, it can be a little risky to install a direct system.

-Some motorhome manufacturers will void your warranty if you tap into their brake lines without following certain guidelines.
+Some Class A RV manufacturers will void your warranty if you tap into their brake lines without following certain guidelines.

 Most systems are not in accordance with these guidelines.